MiXIL/spctor_protocol_spec/sdradar_command_protocol_spec.md

 # SPCTOR UAV SDRadar Command Protocol

+This is a work in progress file describing the SPCTOR UAV-SDRadar Command Protocol.
+The commands listed below are intended to be used as examples and a foundation for designing the final protocol.

 ## Table of Commands
 | Command | Description | Arg  | Example |
 |---------|-------------|---------|---------|